sethmlarson/sethmlarson.dev/app/markdown/2023-08-18/security-developer-in-residence-weekly-report-7.md

 After that issue was resolved, pip was able to land a PR [upgrading certifi to the latest version](https://github.com/pypa/pip/pull/12206).

 Certifi is a critical package in the Python ecosystem as it's the most common way that `SSLContext` instances are configured due to strong ties to the OpenSSL library by Python's `ssl` module.
+A consequence of certifi's use in pip in particular due to bundling causes a chain of events whenever there's a security issue with a root CA:

 * Removal occurs in Mozilla Root CA Bundle
 * Certifi bundles the Mozilla Root CA Bundle, requires an update, advisory, and new release of certifi.